We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 When shopping for a whey protein supplement, be sure to purchase products from reputable companies and websites.
 Wherever possible, opt for products with minimal added sugars and simple ingredients.
 That way you know exactly what you’re consuming.

-Whey protein hydrolysate may be easier to digest for some people, as well as more rapidly absorbed.
+Whey protein hydrolysate may be easier to digest for some people, and it may be more rapidly absorbed.
 However, it’s unclear whether this offers any significant benefit, as the difference in absorption between hydrolyzed and intact whey is minimal (

-Additionally, whey hydrolysates and isolates are usually more expensive than whey protein concentrates, and hydrolysates may be less palatable than the other types of whey.
+Additionally, whey hydrolysates and isolates are usually more expensive than whey protein concentrates, and hydrolysates may be less palatable and more bitter-tasting than the other types of whey.